Myrtle-leaf milkwort

 The red-purple flower of the myrtle-leaf milkwort.
 Photo: Egon Krogsgaard

-Myrtle-leaf milkwort is a very common evergreen shrub along South Africa's southern and southeastern coasts.
-It blooms most of the year, although mainly during the spring months, which, in South Africa, are August and September.
+Myrtle-leaf milkwort (Polygala myrtifolia) is a very common evergreen shrub along the southern and southeastern coasts of South Africa.
+It flowers for most of the year, but especially during the spring months, which in South Africa fall in August and September.

-Myrtle-leaf milkwort is commonly cultivated in southern Africa.
-It is a hardy, fast-growing plant that is used as a hedge plant or as an ornamental shrub, due to its beautiful red-purple flowers.
+Myrtle-leaf milkwort is widely cultivated in southern Africa.
+It is a hardy, fast-growing plant used in shelterbelts, as a hedge, or as an ornamental shrub because of its beautiful reddish-purple flowers.

-Myrtle-leaf milkwort is commonly for sale in many places in Denmark.
-It performs well in conservatories or as a potted plant outdoors during the summer.
-It tolerates only very light frosts.
+Myrtle-leaf milkwort is also commonly available for sale in many places in Denmark.
+It thrives in conservatories and as a container plant outdoors during summer.
+However, it tolerates only light frost.

 Facts: